rlaker/rlaker.github.io/_projects/msci.md

 title: "MSci project"
 toc: true
 toc_sticky: true
+header:
+    overlay_image: /images/msci.png
+    overlay_filter: 0.2
+    actions:
+    - label: "Report"
+      url: "/files/Ronan_Laker_Msci_Report.pdf"
+excerpt: "Project aimed to predict the solar wind conditions that would be experienced by Parker Solar Probe on its first encounter with the Sun"
 ---

-This project aimed to predict the solar wind conditions that would be experienced by Parker Solar Probe on its first encounter with the Sun.

 This ended up being part of the first results paper published in nature.
 This work resulted in a co-authorship on the [FIELDS instrument's first result paper](https://www.nature.com/articles/s41586-019-1818-7).